Seminars

 The Differential Equations and Applied Math Seminar is a seminar for those interested in differential equations, mathematical modeling, mathematical physics, scientific computation, and any other interdisciplinary mathematical work of an applied nature.
 The speaker's topics are not restricted to their own work, as this seminar is a platform for presenting details of mathematics of interest.
 Interested faculty, graduate students, and advanced undergraduates are encouraged to attend.

-Organizers: Ray Treinen & Jake Fillman
+Organizers: Ray Treinen & Nestor Guillen

 Discrete Math Seminar